devdotnetorg/docker-libgpiod/README.md

 ## Libgpiod

-Since Linux version 4.8 the GPIO sysfs interface is deprecated, and now we have a new API based on character devices to access GPIO lines from user space.
+Since linux 4.8 the GPIO sysfs interface is deprecated.
+User space should use the character device instead.
+Version 2 of libgpiod requires GPIO character device uAPI v2 which was first released in linux 5.10.
+This library encapsulates the ioctl calls and data structures behind a straightforward API.

 Every GPIO controller (gpiochip) will have a character device in /dev and we can use file operations (open(), read(), write(), ioctl(), poll(), close()) to manage and interact with GPIO lines: